 - For cherry blossoms in particular, the time to see them, like in other areas, is generally around September.

 Cherry blossom season in Korea is a significant time of year, symbolising the end of winter much like it does elsewhere.
 If you’re in Korea around the end of March or start of April you can find numerous festivals around the country.
 Some of the most prominent include:

 - Yeuido Cherry Blossom Festival: With 1,400 trees in full bloom, this is one of the most popular and accessible spots in Seoul to find hanami parties with street performers, vendors and a lot of entertainment.

-- Seokchan Lake Cherry Blossom Festival: Also in Seoul, the cherry blossoms come out next to the Lotte World theme park to make a family-friendly day out for anyone.
+- Seokchon Lake Cherry Blossom Festival: Also in Seoul, the cherry blossoms come out next to the Lotte World theme park to make a family-friendly day out for anyone.

 - The Hwagae Cherry Blossoms Festival: Around the city of Daegu, cherry blossoms naturally come out along “Cherry Blossom Road” which is sometimes known as “Marriage Road” thanks to its popularity among couples.

 - Jeju Cherry Blossom Festival: One rare opportunity to find the king cherry blossom, so named on account of its king-sized petals, is the Jeju festival, which is only in peak bloom for a few days and is located around the Seogwipo downtown area.

 - Cherry blossoms in Washington DC: Washington DC is home to countless cherry trees which bloom spectacularly in early April.
 If you’re planning to head to Washington, this is a great time to see many of the usual visitor spots like never before.
 The cherry blossom festival sprawls all over the more popular destinations, including East and West Potomac Park and the Washington Monument grounds, drawing visitors from all over the world for a combination of rich history and unbeatable natural beauty.